CLASS POLICIES

 STUDENT/EMPLOYEE RELATIONSHIPS

-For the safety of our students and staff, any consensual romantic relationships between NECCA staff and a NECCA adult student MUST be disclosed to management to ensure that it does not affect the student’s experience at NECCA or other students’ experience at NECCA or the ability of the staff person to perform their job.
+For the safety of our students and staff, no relationships are permitted between students and their coaches.
+Any consensual romantic relationships between NECCA staff and a NECCA adult student MUST be disclosed to the Executive Director to ensure that it does not affect the student’s experience at NECCA or other students’ experience at NECCA or the ability of the staff person to perform their job.
 No relationships of this nature are permitted between NECCA staff and a student under the age of 18.

 SOCIAL MEDIA AND YOUTH STUDENTS